Richard McCourt, PhD

 Post Doctorate Researchers

-Dr. McCourt has worked at the Academy since 1997.
+Rick McCourt, PhD has worked at the Academy since 1997.
 Before that he was an Associate Professor at DePaul University in Chicago, where he taught algal biology, aquatic biology, ecology, evolution, and introductory biology.
-Dr. Rick McCourt is Associate Curator of Botany at the Academy of Natural Sciences of Drexel University in Philadelphia.
+McCourt is Associate Curator of Botany at the Academy of Natural Sciences of Drexel University in Philadelphia.

 - 2010.
 McCourt, R. M. A Brief Natural History of Algae in the Gulf of California.
 In R. C. Brusca, Ed.
 Biodiversity and Conservation in the Gulf of California.
 University of Arizona Press, Tucson, Arizona.